douglascayers/sfdc-lead-conversion-record-types/README.md

 ---------------------

 Once the custom setting is defined, from its detail page click the **Manage** button to add some mappings.
 You will create a new instance of the custom setting for each of your Lead record types.
+The **name** field of the custom setting will hold our Lead record type names and the **three fields** on the custom setting will hold the names of the actual record types we want to use for those sobjects during lead conversion.
+If you don't use
-If you don't use Opportunities then that field can be left blank.
+Opportunities then that field can be left blank.
 It is only used by the code if the lead converted into an opp.

 ![manage settings](/images/manage_custom_settings.png)